 Update Graphics Driver

-Again If your computer is slow to boot or shutdown after Windows update, it may hint that there is an incompatibility between the latest Windows update and your computer drivers, especially the graphics driver.
+Again If your computer is slow to boot or shut down after windows update, it may hint that there is an incompatibility between the latest Windows update and your computer drivers, especially the graphics driver.
 The latest driver may provide better compatibility with the new release of Windows 10.
-Therefore, it’s also worth trying updating the graphics driver on your computer.
+Therefore, it’s also worth trying to update the graphics driver on your computer.

 - Press Windows key + R, type devmgmt.msc and click ok,

 - This will open Device manager and display all installed device driver list,

 - Expand “Display adapters”, right-click on the graphics card driver and choose “Update driver”.

 - Click Search automatically for updated driver software and follow on-screen instructions to allow windows update to download the latest graphics driver if available there.

 Also, you can download and install the latest graphics driver from the device manufacturer’s website as well.